EthanMerrill/100-Days-of-Code/journal.md

 *STILL* bugs in the algo trader.
 I didn't account for getting positions on a Monday ::eyeroll::.
 I fixed that (I think).
 THe rest of the day I worked on getting a force directed chart together for the site.
 I got my old prototype working in about 3 hours EXCEPT for scaling.
 I want the chart to dynamically change size for different screen sized, this chart also needs to have the center of the canvas after resizing. this is a real challenge so far.
 I'll figure it out tomorrow, how hard can it be!

 I am going to run the algo locally today, hopefully it goes off without a hitch.

+# Day 45

+GAH.
+This automated trader is killing me.
+I am still having issues with it.
+I added a lot of features to make it more robust, and by that I mean capable of handling edge cases, like...Mondays ::eyeroll::.
+I also gave it the ability to start without a template positions file, well actually that's the part that still doesn't work. driving me nuts.
+Furthermore, the editor/ide started getting a little buggy, so I ended the day on a sour note.

+# Day 46

+More debugging stuff today, its running now, somewhat confident the program will work today.

+# 47

+The program worked! bought 5 stocks.
+Most of the things it bought were etfs.
+I'm not sure if I should filter them out. theoretically if the RSI strategy works on them better than anything else, they should work too, but it just gives me pause.
+I am especially concerned because it seems to have a penchant for highly leveraged etfs.
+I added the caching feature today, I am testing it now.
+This feature minimizes the amount of ram used at a given time. although the way I've written it now, the Maximum ram used does not decrease; just the amount of time that the max ram occurs.

+I'm going to put a little more time into the d3 on the porfolio website.
+I finished the datastructures lessons in FCC today.